'History of suffering': Livestock ship to berth in Napier - NZ Herald

 "We have been working with those exporters that are affected by the ban," she said.

-They include a new minimum body condition score for the cattle prior to entry into pre-export isolation, and a minimum livestock weight of 200kg
+They include a new minimum body condition score for the cattle before pre-export isolation, and a minimum livestock weight of 200kg.

-A Napier Port spokesperson it expects any company exporting via Napier Port does so in line with the accepted practises and laws of NZ, with MPI and Maritime NZ playing key monitoring roles in livestock export..
+A Napier Port spokesperson says it expects any company exporting via Napier Port does so in line with the accepted practises and laws of NZ, with MPI and Maritime NZ playing key monitoring roles in livestock export.

-Port security have in the past had to call-in police because protestors were getting too close to trucks entering and leaving the main entrance.
+Port security have in the past had to call in police because protesters were getting too close to trucks entering and leaving the main entrance.

 The Anna Marra is scheduled to berth in Napier on Saturday afternoon and depart next Tuesday.